 Because some of our unique items can be fragile or covered by specific copyright restrictions, please note that not all materials in our physical collections are available for digitization.
 Please contact us if you have questions about whether the item you need is available for digitization.

 We encourage the UMW community to talk with us about active digital preservation and archiving strategies, especially during this rapidly changing time.
 Some resources to help you with your own archiving practices are listed below.

 Please continue to direct any questions regarding public records and retention schedules to Sarah Appleby, Records Coordinator.
-We are happy to continue to work with you remotely through any of the methods previously mentioned above.
+We are happy to consult with you in person if you are comfortable doing so, or to work with you remotely through any of the methods previously mentioned above.